zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 [^3]: `git prune` deletes all objects that cannot be reached from a ref.
 If the user runs this command, they may lose content.

-[^4]: `git stash` stores all the differences between the working copy and the `HEAD` commit in a safe place from which they can be retrieved later.
+[^4]: `git stash` stores all the differences between the working copy and the `HEAD` commit in a safe place.
+They can be retrieved later.

 [^5]: The `rebase` command can be used to add, edit and delete commits in the history.